TanStack/form/README.md

 - To display the error before the component, set the `errorBefore` prop to `true`
 - Their source serves as great example of how to create your own custom Form Inputs
 - Pass `noTouch` to avoid validation while the value is changing
+- You may pass onBlur and onChange functions to augment their behaviour.
+Your function will be called with the event and the original function which you may choose to call.
+Radio does not have an onChange handler but you may augment the onClick handler in the same fashion.

 **Example**
 ```javascript